h15200/notes/system-design.md

 ### Leader Election

+- the same idea of threads and locks but in a distributed system
+- used when only 1 of the replicated nodes should be reponsible fo something

   - for example if you have a subscription service like Netflix, when using a 3rd party service like paypal to process payments, you don't want that 3rd party service to have direct access to your UsersDb.

+  - another example is repliacted dbs.
+Only the main active one should be in charge of writing so data is consistent

 - Usually there is a service that sits between your db and the 3rd party service that has access to your db and checks the status of `payments` or something, and communicates with the payment service.
 When you have important logic like payment, you want passive redundancies of this middle service so that only one "leader" takes care of the logic and the others are on standby.